yehia67/documentation/iota-basics/0.1/concepts/the-tangle.md

 # The Tangle overview

-**Before you send a bundle, you must attach your transactions to two existing ones in the network.
-You do this so that the node can walk on the connections to find and validate each transaction.
-These connections form a data structure that's called the Tangle.
-Transactions in the Tangle can be in one of two states: Pending or confirmed.**
+**Before you send a bundle to a node, you ask it to select two existing tail transactions from its ledger.
+Then, when you attach your transactions to those ones, they become a part of the data structure that's called the Tangle.
+The Tangle is the history of IOTA transactions that's stored by all nodes on the same IOTA network.**

 The data structure that forms the Tangle is a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), and it was formally introduced in the IOTA whitepaper by Professor Serguei Popov in 2015.